isc-projects/kea/src/bin/admin/kea-admin.rst

         file.
 The first line of the file contains the column names.
 This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.

+   lease-recount
+        Recounts leases for MySQL or PostgreSQL database.

 ``backend``
    Specifies backend type.
 Currently allowed backends are: memfile,